 Indonesian Buddhist woman imprisoned for complaining mosque too loud

-JAKARTA: An Indonesian court sentenced a Buddhist woman to 18 months in prison for blasphemy on Tuesday, after she was accused of insulting Islam for complaining that neighbourhood mosque was too loud.
+JAKARTA: An Indonesian court sentenced a Buddhist woman to 18 months in prison for blasphemy on Tuesday (Aug 21), after she was accused of insulting Islam for complaining that a neighbourhood mosque was too loud.

 Indonesia has the world’s largest population of Muslims and sizable Buddhist, Christian and other religious minorities.
 Recent years have seen a rise in conservative and hardline interpretations of Islam, prompting fears that the secular nation’s long-standing reputation for tolerance and diversity was being eroded.